Landing Your Dream IT Job: The 4 Pillars of Personal Branding (Part 4)

 - What steps are you taking to get there?

-By monitoring and updating your answers to be concise and accurate, you’ll prevent yourself from being taken aback by these common questions in times of personal transition.
+By monitoring and updating your answers to be concise and accurate, you’ll be always prepared for these common questions in times of personal transition.

-If you’re committed to advancing professionally, your education shouldn’t stop after school, or even after on-the-job learning.
+If you’re committed to advancing professionally, your education shouldn’t stop after school or on-the-job learning.
 There are plenty of ways to ensure you’re keeping your mind sharp and your skill set competitive, including:

 - Certifications.
 If your career goals include a new skill or job title change, certifications can help immensely.
 Even if you have 20 years of experience in project management, you’ll need your PMP to compete in the current market.